 In order to strengthen this link between the Zapotec god of rain, Cocijo, and this idea of relation between the rain and the meanders, I decided to make this pendant in the shape of a water drop.
 A water drop falling from the sky that could be a teardrop of the Zapotec god.

 This drawing is directly inspired from a ring that was discovered in the tumb 7 of Monte Alban and which context is probably related to a priestess who was dedicated to the Mixtec rain and water (a neighboring population of the Zapotecs).

 This pendant is really one of a kind.
 It is artisan etched.
 The etching process takes times but the result allows appreciating the intricate and delicate patterns.
 The bas-relief effect is really nice.
 The deeper part is matte and the upper part has been sanded and polished.
 Shiny finish.

 Etching is an artisanal process, which produces a unique design each time I use it.
 Two pieces with a same design will never be exactly the same by the hazards of the process.
 Each detail makes a unique piece.

 It is 3.5 x 1.2 cm (1.378 x 0.472 inches).

 As we currently dwell in Mexico, provide a period of 2 to 5 weeks to receive your order.
 Thank you for taking this information into account before ordering in our shop (please, read the complete conditions of shipping here).

 I hope you will love this jewel as much as I enjoyed creating it.

 By Emmanuelle Guyon

-Tags: pendant, sterling silver, Maya, Aztec, Zapotec, Pre-Hispanic, meanders, Mexican Culture, Mexico, archeology, engraved, engraving, god, rain, Cocijo, Chac Tlaloc, lightning, storm, thunder, fertility, Mesoamerica, American, symbol, tear.
+Tags: pendant, sterling silver, Maya, Aztec, zapotec, Pre-Hispanic, meander, Mexican Culture, Mexico, archeology, engraved, engraving, god, rain, Cocijo, Chac, Tlaloc, lightning, storm, thunder, fertility, Mesoamerica, American, symbol, tear.